biolab/orange3-doc-visual-programming/source/widgets/evaluate/parameterfitter.md

 Parameter Fitter enables observing performance for a varying number of trees.
 We set the range from 1 to 10, namely we will observe performance for every number of trees up to 10.

 We see there's a slight peak in AUC value for cross-validation at 3 trees, while 8 trees seem to be optimal overall.
+(Note that this is just a toy example!)

 ![](images/ParameterFitter-Example.png)